eduvpn/vpn-server-api/README.md

   - get current load statistics
   - get connection status (list currently connected clients)
   - kill active connections
-- provision a client specific configuration (CCD):
+- provision a client specific configuration (Static):
   - disable a particular CN
+  - set a static IP address for a particular CN
 - trigger a CRL reload from the CA to prevent revoked client configurations from being used in new connections
 - obtain a connection history log